| African Orphanage |

 Prior to departing your home country, representatives of African Orphanage will be available on email and via phone (if you prefer) to discuss your placement at the orphanage.

-Once you have been selected to join African Orphanage community, you are sent an official acceptance letter, which gives you a go-ahead to book your flight that brings you to this part of Africa!
+Once you have been selected to join African Orphanage community, you are sent an official acceptance letter, which gives you a go-ahead to book the flight that brings you to this part of Africa!

 During your Stay